-(a) "Intellectual Property Rights" means copyright, neighbouring rights, trade marks, (registered and unregistered), design, all rights in relation to inventions (including patent rights, semi-conductor or circuit layout rights), confidential information (including trade secrets and know-how) and any other rights resulting from intellectual activity in the industrial, scientific, literary or artistic fields. (b) The CDMS Software and Services contain our proprietary and confidential information, including copyrights, trade secrets and trademarks contained therein.
-Title to and ownership of the CDMS Software and the Services, including without limitation all Intellectual Property Rights therein and thereto, are and shall remain our exclusive property (and/or that of our suppliers), and except for the limited licence granted to you, we reserve all right, title and interest in and to the CDMS Software and the Services.
-You shall not take any action to jeopardize, limit or interfere with our ownership of and rights with respect to the CDMS Software or the Services.
-You acknowledge that any unauthorized copying or unauthorized use of the CDMS Software or the Services is a violation of this agreement and copyright laws and is strictly prohibited. (c) All modifications or enhancements to the CDMS Software and the Services remain our sole property (and/or that of our third party licensors).
-You understand that we, in our sole discretion, may, subject to any other agreement entered into by you with us to receive the Services, modify or discontinue or suspend your right to use any of the CDMS Software at any time, and may at any time suspend or terminate any licence hereunder and disable any CDMS Software you may already have accessed or installed without prior notice. (d) You agree to keep any information you receive relating to our Intellectual Property Rights, the CDMS Software and the Services which is not in the public domain confidential, and you will not allow any related written or electronically recorded material to be copied, including after termination of this agreement. (e) You will not use information which you acquire from us for any purpose that is not authorised by us in writing.
+(a) "Intellectual Property Rights" means copyright, neighbouring rights, trade marks, (registered and unregistered), design, all rights in relation to inventions (including patent rights, semi-conductor or circuit layout rights), confidential information (including trade secrets and know-how) and any other rights resulting from intellectual activity in the industrial, scientific, literary or artistic fields. (b) The CAS Software and Services contain our proprietary and confidential information, including copyrights, trade secrets and trademarks contained therein.
+Title to and ownership of the CAS Software and the Services, including without limitation all Intellectual Property Rights therein and thereto, are and shall remain our exclusive property (and/or that of our suppliers), and except for the limited licence granted to you, we reserve all right, title and interest in and to the CAS Software and the Services.
+You shall not take any action to jeopardise, limit or interfere with our ownership of and rights with respect to the CAS Software or the Services.
+You acknowledge that any unauthorized copying or unauthorized use of the CAS Software or the Services is a violation of this agreement and copyright laws and is strictly prohibited. (c) All modifications or enhancements to the CAS Software and the Services remain our sole property (and/or that of our third party licensors).
+You understand that we, in our sole discretion, may, subject to any other agreement entered into by you with us to receive the Services, modify or discontinue or suspend your right to use any of the CAS Software at any time, and may at any time suspend or terminate any licence hereunder and disable any CAS Software you may already have accessed or installed without prior notice. (d) You agree to keep any information you receive relating to our Intellectual Property Rights, the CAS Software and the Services which is not in the public domain confidential, and you will not allow any related written or electronically recorded material to be copied, including after termination of this agreement. (e) You will not use information which you acquire from us for any purpose that is not authorised by us in writing.

 7. Liability